Home > GPU > GPU Buyer's Guide

 If you want a GPU for your engineering software and work, then the Nvidia RTX A6000 is a good option.
 This GPU is not one of NVIDIA’s mainstream ones because it is targeted towards professionals and creators.
 The Nvidia RTX A6000 is built on the Nvidia Ampere architecture, boasting a whopping 10,752 CUDA cores, which is the same amount as some of the high-end mainstream – but outdone by the RTX 4090’s 16,384.

-Further, the RTX A6000 has a huge 48GB of GDDR6 memory, which means it can store and deal with large and complex engineering models with ease.
+Further, the RTX A6000 has a huge 48GB of GDDR6 memory, which means it can store and deal with large and complex models with ease.
 However, this isn’t a gaming-focused GPU, and – along with a lower CUDA core count than the 4090 – it doesn’t utilize the latest GDDR6X memory.
 So, while its large amount of memory can come in handy if your work involves intricate designs, 3D assemblies, and high-resolution datasets, it’s not primed for top-tier gaming.

 PC Guide

-Nvidia points out that the Quadro RTX A6000 is certified for a broad range of professional and engineering applications, which means you shouldn’t be too worried about compatibility issues.
+Nvidia points out that the Quadro RTX A6000 is certified for a broad range of professional applications, which means you shouldn’t be too worried about compatibility issues.
 However, it is worth contacting Nvidia with specific compatibility queries.
 Still, you can use this GPU for 3D modeling, rendering, and simulations, making it an ideal choice for architects, civil engineers, and mechanical engineers.
-With its advanced ray-tracing capabilities, you can expect realistic lighting and reflections in your projects too.
+With its advanced ray-tracing capabilities, you can expect realistic lighting and reflections in your projects, too.

 Finally, the A6000 supports multiple high-resolution displays, ensuring you have ample screen real estate to work on complex projects efficiently.
-If you’re a professional who demands the best performance and is willing to invest in a high-end GPU, and who doesn’t need gaming support, the NVIDIA Quadro RTX A6000 is the top choice.
+If you’re a professional who demands the best performance and is willing to invest in a high-end GPU and who doesn’t need gaming support, the NVIDIA Quadro RTX A6000 is the top choice.

 Best mainstream GPU for engineering